Martavis Bryant Granted Conditional NFL Reinstatement

 Bryant must work with the treating clinician to plan activities for his team’s bye week & offseason.
 Upon approval, he’s good for the season4/25/2017, 8:23:20 PM

-Bryant has only played 21 regular-season games in the NFL, but Sports Illustrated's Chris Burke and Pro Football Focus noted how he has already become a premier downfield threat:
+Bryant has played in just 21 regular-season games since he was drafted out of Clemson in the fourth round in 2014, but Sports Illustrated's Chris Burke and Pro Football Focus noted he has already become a premier downfield threat:

 Chris Burke @ChrisBurke_SI